Health Education (HED)

 HED-310 Health Policy and Advocacy (2 credits)

+Course offered Fall term only.
 Health educators communicate with individuals, small groups, and through mass communication strategies to provide health-related information in a variety of settings.
 Their communication is the foundation for Health Educators to advocate for health and health/education promotion.
 As advocates, health educators create, implement, and evaluate plans that influence both policy and systems (NCHEC, 2015).
 This course teaches students how to analyze factors affecting development, implementation, and evaluation of health and health education policies.
 Students will select an area of personal concern and develop and deliver a health advocacy message to a local, state, federal legislative, or international body.

 HED-320 Assessment of Population Health (3 credits)